datastax/spark-cassandra-connector/doc/15_python.md

 ### Loading a DataFrame in Python

-A DataFrame can be created which links to cassandra by using the the `org.apache.spark.sql.cassandra` source and by specifying keyword arguements for `keyspace` and `table`.
+A DataFrame can be created which links to Cassandra by using the the `org.apache.spark.sql.cassandra` source and by specifying keyword arguments for `keyspace` and `table`.

 ```python
  sqlContext.read\